Math Instructor - Appointed 2018

 Best VCS Moment

-My one of my best VCS moments was my interview day.
-Knowing that the school took the time to have me prepare and teach multiple lessons and schedule interviews with multiple teams and groups (including about 20 students) not only showed me how much they value each member of their community, but enforced how much of an honor it was to be chosen to be a part of it.
+One of my favorite VCS moments was my interview day.
+Knowing that the school took the time to have me prepare and teach multiple lessons, and scheduled interviews with multiple groups (including about 20 students) not only showed me how much they value each member of their community, but enforced how much of an honor it was to be chosen to be a part of it.

 Interests and Hobbies